jpwrobinson/grazing-gradients/README.md

 This thing you're reading is a markdown file.
 It's designed to encourage fast writing with neat formatting, but it functions like a simple text document.
 Github likes Markdown, so when we write stuff here it gets converted into a simple, well-structured readme file.

-[Check here for all your Markdown tips](add link).
+[Check here for all your Markdown tips](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
 All you really need are different numbers of hashtags, to separate out sections.
+We've been editing this file in a basic text editor, but you can get a free markdown viewer if you want to preview how things will get formatted online.
+I use [Typora](https://typora.io/)

 # Section 1